 7. Graphic Designer/Artist

-A keen introvert designer can still make a full-time income without necessarily having to market his art for sale.
+A keen introvert designer can still make a full-time income without necessarily marketing their art for sale.

-Websites such as Zazzle and RedBubble provide a useful platform for an artist to display his designs.
-These platforms make it possible for creative introverts to earn passive income as they create more designs.
+Websites such as RedBubble provide a useful platform for artists to display their designs.
+These platforms make it possible for creative introverts to supplement their average salary.

 8. Chat Agent/Email Support

-It may prove to be a daunting task for an introvert to pick up the phone to answer an incoming call or make an outbound call.
+It may prove to be a daunting task for an introvert to answer an incoming call or make an outbound call.

 But still, introverts can be very successful at providing customer service or technical support for many different industries.

-For this reason, as an introvert, you can be an asset to the customer service team.
+This makes an introvert a great asset to the customer service team.
 Thanks to your listening skills, you can offer email agent and chat support services which do not require answering the phone.

 Start Your New Career Today!